alexbatesdev/Neumont-Capstone/readme.md

 Startup will likely include filling out one or more .env files, then running a docker-compose command.

-To run the undockerized frontend run `npm run dev` in the react-app directory.
+To run the undockerized frontend run `npm start` in the react-frontend directory.

-For storybook use check the readme in the react-app directory.
+For storybook use check the readme in the react-frontend directory.